fboes/aerofly-weather/README.md

 Copy [METAR weather information](docs/metar.md) into [IPCAS' Aerofly FS 2](https://www.aerofly.com/).

-The AeroWX command line tools will copy the following METAR weather information to your configuration file while Aerofly FS 2 is _not_ running:
+The AeroWX tools will copy the following METAR weather information to your configuration file while Aerofly FS 2 is _not_ running:

 * Time and day (will set the year and month to current year and month because they are not present in METAR information)
 * Wind & turbulences